ceribe/kagami-mtg-inspired-mod/README.md

 # TODO (Most likely never)

 - Add next Guild's themed items and monsters
-- Balance some of the items
+- Rebalance some of the items
 - Rework Lightning Helix
-- Rebalancing of some items
 - Making all of the legendary items obtainable

 # Changelog